jsanti1975on/Mimi-s_Cafe/The_Orchid_Shoppe/clients/ubuntu-gui/README.md

-# ubuntu-gui: This repo will be used anything related to the students lab machine
+# ubuntu-gui: This repo will be used for anything related to the students lab machine
 - Decide on application to use for ubuntu-gui from pos terminal []
 - Move POS terminal to IoT den or leave in cafe []